bufbuild-ru/docs/docs/reference/inputs/index.md

 ### json

 A Buf image in JSON format.
-This creates images that use much more space and are slower to parse but result in diffs that show the actual differences between two Buf images in a readable format.Use `compression=gzip` to specify the Buf image is compressed with Gzip.
-This is automatically detected if the file extension is `.json.gz`Use `compression=zstd` to specify that the Buf image is compressed with Zstandard.
-This is automatically detected if the file extension is `.json.zst`Examples:
+This creates images that use much more space and are slower to parse but result in diffs that show the actual differences between two Buf images in a readable format.

+Use `compression=gzip` to specify the Buf image is compressed with Gzip.
+This is automatically detected if the file extension is `.json.gz`

+Use `compression=zstd` to specify that the Buf image is compressed with Zstandard.
+This is automatically detected if the file extension is `.json.zst`

+Examples:

 - `image.json` says to read the file at this relative path.
 - `image.json.gz` says to read the gzipped file at this relative path.